Big TV debate of British election campaign yields no clear winner

 Cameron, whose personal ratings are higher than those of his rivals, came off badly from Britain's first televised election debates in 2010.
 Over the course of three such debates, strong performances by Clegg were credited with helping deprive the Conservatives of an outright victory.

-This time, Cameron resisted pressure to take part in a head-to-head debate with Labour leader Miliband, not wanting to hand his main rival a chance to improve his low personal ratings.
+This time, Cameron has successfully resisted pressure to take part in a head-to-head debate with Labour leader Miliband, not wanting to hand his main rival a chance to improve his low personal ratings.

+Nor will he take part in a planned second pre-election debate, dubbed the 'challengers' debate', which will feature the five parties outside the current coalition government.

 Miliband appeared confident in Thursday's debate but appeared momentarily flummoxed when Liberal Democrat leader Nick Clegg asked him to apologise for "crashing the economy" when Labour was in power from 1997-2010.